nasa/giant/documentation/sphinx/tutorial/data_prep.rst

 GIANT version of the shape model for us and stores it in this directory.
 Finally, directory ``scripts`` is where we will write our scripts to use GIANT to actually process images.

+Finally, we can optionally download the Gaia catalog data for local use.
+This is not necessary, but it will speed up the star identification process.
+Simply run ``build_catalog -m 12`` from the terminal to download the catalog data for stars brighter than magnitude 12.
+This can take a while depending on your internet connection and will take up about 400 MB of space on your machine.
+If you want, you can increase the magnitude limit to get more stars (in case you have other missions you plan to use GIANT for), but this will increase the download time and the space required.

 Now we are ready to begin the rest of the tutorial!